 - The Infrared Test Pulse can be set to pulse for +Watt-hour, -Watt-hour, +VAR-hour, -VAR-hour and VA-hour.
-The pulse uses a time-modulated pulse integration which allows the pulse to be accurate during short duration pulse tests.
-The pulse integration uses industry-accepted reference standards. - The Mode Switch (magnetic reed switch) uses a magnet to switch operating modes. - The Test button is used to access Test Mode. - The Reset button is used to reset Demand.
+The pulse uses time modulation, which allows the pulse to be accurate during short duration pulse tests.
+The pulse integration uses industryaccepted reference standards. - The Mode Switch (magnetic reed switch) uses a magnet to switch operating modes. - The Test button is used to access Test Mode. - The Reset button is used to reset Demand.